 In this blastocyst transfer program, fewer embryos are transferred, and hence reducing multiple pregnancy risks.
 With this achievement, blastocyst transfer is now done routinely in ALPHA IVF.

 Blastocyst is an embryo that has developed for five to six days after fertilisation and has developed 2 distinct cell types, the trophectoderm and inner cell mass and a cell cavity filled with fluid (blastocoel cavity).
 Trophectoderm will later develop into placenta and inner cell mass will later become the fetus.
 With blastocyst transfer, embryos are cultured in the laboratory to the blastocyst stage before they are transferred to the womb.

 What are the chances of having a baby with blastocyst transfer?

-Please click here for the success rates of Blastocyst Transfer Program at AFC.
+Please click here for the success rates of Blastocyst Transfer Program at ALPHA IVF.